Joan Jett: Kim Fowley rape allegation

-In July 2015, attorney Jackie Fuchs (formerly Jackie Fox of the Runaways) alleged that Kim Fowley raped her on New Year's Eve 1975, at a party following a Runaways performance at an Orange County club.
+In July 2015, attorney Jackie Fuchs (formerly Jackie Fox of the Runaways) alleged that their manager Kim Fowley raped her on New Year's Eve 1975, at a party following a Runaways performance at an Orange County club.
 Sixteen years old at the time, Fuchs was reportedly given Quaaludes by a man she thought was a roadie, and while she was incapacitated, Fowley allegedly raped her in full view of a group of partygoers and her bandmates Currie, West, and Jett; Ford was not present.
-Look Away, a documentary about sexual abuse in the rock music industry features Fuchs' story.
+Look Away (2021), a documentary about sexual abuse in the rock music industry features Fuchs' story.

 Fuchs said that her last memory of the night was seeing Currie and Jett staring at her as Fowley raped her.
 Kari Krome (co-founder and songwriter for the group) stated that she saw, "Jett and Currie sitting off to the side of the room for part of the time, snickering" during the rape.
 In 2015, Jett stated "Anyone who truly knows me understands that if I was aware of a friend or bandmate being violated, I would not stand by while it happened.
 For a group of young teenagers thrust into '70s rock stardom there were relationships that were bizarre, but I was not aware of this incident.
 Obviously Jackie's story is extremely upsetting and although we haven't spoken in decades, I wish her peace and healing."
 Victory Tischler-Blue (Fuchs's replacement in the group) said that all the members of the group "have always been aware of this ugly event".